 “The TRX trainer and suspension system is the perfect addition to any home gym.
 TRX uses gravity as your resistance, so you can get an amazing full-body workout and make it as easy or as hard as you want.
 Because you’re working against gravity on all of the exercises, you’ll automatically get in extra credit work.
 It’s easy to set up — all you need is a door for the anchor.”

 “[Gliders are] another one of my favorite tools that weigh nothing and takes up virtually no space.
 They are a great way to mimic moves you’d see on a Megaformer,” Clayton says.

 “I love resistance bands, especially for glute activation before my run, but they are so versatile you can essentially do an entire workout with just one band.”
 Check out some exercises using resistance bands here.

 “If you don’t want to take up a lot of space, but still want to lift heavy, get one weight or heavy kettlebell that you can use for a unilateral work.
 Unilateral exercises have been shown to increase muscle mass and solve strength weaknesses between the right and left side of the body,” Clayton says.

 Owner of Everybody Fights

 In 2013 George Foreman III opened up The Club in Boston to help share his methodologies.
 Foreman III finished his boxing career with a perfect record of 16-0 back in 2012, and continues to train to this day.
-Foreman III’s gym EverybodyFights has expanded since then to include five locations across New York and Boston, with a sixth studio in Philadelphia in the works.
+Foreman III’s gym EverybodyFights has expanded since then to include a dozen locations across seven states.

 True to his roots, Foreman III recommends a punching bag — and a double-ended bag.
 “A double ended bag is filled with air, has bands on top and bottom, and helps you work on precision.
 The more you learn how to box, you can throw fast, powerful and precise punches, and the double-ended bag will give you a great workout without hurting your hands,” he says.